guaix-ucm/pyemir-tutorials/_sources/tutorial_imaging/preliminary_combination.rst.txt

 .. note::

    Remember that the ``numina`` script is the interface with GTC pipelines.
-   In order to execute PyEmir recipes you should use type something like:
+   In order to execute PyEmir recipes you should type something like:

    ::